HipsterBrown/tipsy-bot/README.md

 ![improved state machine diagram for base movement module](./docs/Tipsy Base v2 States.png)

 This updated machine adds to original design by explicitly transitioning to the `stopped` state when an obstacle is encountered during the `straight` movement action to protect against multiple calls to `stop()` before the person detection loop kicks in again.
 If an object is detected before attempting to move forward, Tipsy will check if it's a person and wait for them to grab a drink before spinning and running the detection loop again.
+If Tipsy compares the previous obstacle distance data and finds it unchanged from the most recent reading, it will declare itself stuck and attempt to go around an unseen obstacle.